 To master storytelling, we must ask the right questions.

 We may begin with the most general questions as we imagine the world of our story.
 Maybe we don’t even realize we are asking questions as we wonder where our protagonist lives and what they do for a living and if they are in a relationship, and if so, for how long, and is they are really in love, and what they are struggling with, and how do they respond when their partner confesses that they’re a werewolf?
 We do this quite naturally.
 It is fun as we continue to imagine, while holding it all loosely.

 The stakes are low because we are just testing the waters to discover if our idea is seaworthy.
 And then we start to ask more specific questions, like “What does my protagonist want?
 What do they need?
 How can I find the dilemma at the heart of my story?
 What is the dramatic question?
 What is the inciting incident?”
 Etc. And as we do this, the stakes get higher.
 We become invested, and the challenge becomes to remain in our rightful place of “not knowing,” of staying curious.
 The temptation is to want to take the reins and control the process, but this is a mistake.

 Story is not linear.
 We cannot figure it out.
-We aren’t supposed to.
+That’s not the point.
 We are channels.
 The desire to write is connected to the desire to evolve.
 Our novel or screenplay is really just a manuscript documenting our own journey to transformation.
 This is a humbling position, but necessary, otherwise we panic every time we don’t have an answer for where our story is heading.
 Writers often talk about how “the story wrote itself.”
 What they are talking about is surrendering to the process and taking their rightful place as a channel.